 4. "Pricing is fair but we wish there was a mid-tier option."

-You are a procurement analyst.
-I have three vendor proposals (pasted below).
+You are a procurement analyst. one have three vendor proposals (pasted below).
 Create a comparison table with these exact columns: | Criteria | Vendor A | Vendor B | Vendor C | |---|---|---|---| | Annual cost | | | | | Implementation timeline | | | | | SLA uptime guarantee | | | | | Support tier included | | | | | Data residency options | | | | | Contract flexibility | | | | | Strengths (1-2 words) | | | | | Weaknesses (1-2 words) | | | | Fill each cell with a short, specific answer.
 Use "N/A" if not mentioned.
 Do not add commentary before or after the table.
 Vendor A proposal: [paste here] Vendor B proposal: [paste here] Vendor C proposal: [paste here]

 XML tags help the AI understand which part of a long prompt is which.
 They're especially useful when your prompt contains document input plus instructions, or multiple sections the AI needs to handle differently.

 You are a business analyst.
-I'm giving you a competitor announcement and our internal product roadmap.
+This lesson is giving you a competitor announcement and our internal product roadmap.
 Analyze the competitive implications. <competitor_announcement> [paste competitor press release or announcement here] </competitor_announcement> <our_roadmap> [paste your Q3/Q4 product roadmap here] </our_roadmap> <instructions> Provide your analysis in this exact format: OVERLAP: Which of our planned features does the competitor now offer?
 DIFFERENTIATION: What do we still have that they don't?
 ACCELERATION: Which roadmap items should we ship faster given this news?
 RECONSIDERATION: Which roadmap items should we deprioritize or kill?
 MESSAGING: One-paragraph suggested update to our competitive positioning. </instructions>

 Why XML tags work: The AI treats the content between tags as a unit.
 It won't confuse your instructions with your document content.
 This is especially important when your document input contains words that could look like instructions.